-Internet users are many and they are so wide spread and different from one another that it may seem quite hard to understand their behaviour while browsing online.
+Internet users are many and they are so widespread and different from one another that it may seem quite hard to understand their behavior while browsing online.
 Moreover, even when some general trends are identified, these keep changing as the technology used evolves and new ways of “doing stuff online” are introduced.
-Target ecommerce users becomes more and more hard as they use so many different ways of purchasing products and services.
+Target ecommerce users become more and more hard as they use so many different ways of purchasing products and services.

 Consumer habits in 2016: how do we shop online these days?

 Seems that more and more users are taking their shopping on the go by purchasing directly from mobile phones and this trend is more than just a “2016 trend“.
 At the end of 2015, it was calculated that in the UK more than 45% of all online sales were made through a mobile phone.
 In 2016, it is estimated that this number will only rise (TechWeekEurope).
 How does that reflect on service and product providers?